zammad/zammad-documentation/channel-fetchmail.rst

  poll your.mail.server protocol POP3 user USERNAME pass PASSWORD mda "rails r 'Channel::Driver::MailStdin.new(trusted: true)'"

-Thats it.
-Mails now will be directly piped into Zammad.
+That's it.
+Emails now will be directly piped into Zammad.